-If you’re in an accident or your car simply needs repairs, you may need a temporary car to get you around.
+If your car needs to be repaired or replaced due to a covered loss, you may need a temporary car to get you around.
 Rental reimbursement coverage can help pay for a rental vehicle so you can still get to work on time.

 If you're planning to lease or buy a car and you're paying for it with a bank loan, the lender may require you to hold coverages like gap or car loan protection insurance.
 These coverages help guarantee a certain level of insurance to pay off the loan if an accident occurs while you're still making payments.

 Because you can't pick a one-size-fits-all package for “full coverage” insurance, it's important to think about your specific needs when determining which coverages will work best together to protect you and your vehicle.

 Here are some things to consider as you make your coverage selections:

 Costs associated with injuries can be life-altering.
 When reviewing your coverage options, be sure you understand who and what is covered, and under what circumstances.